uo-ec607/lectures/16-databases/16-databases.md

 You are spoilt for choice here and I've already hyperlinked to many resources throughout this lecture.
 So here are some final suggestions to get you querying databases like a boss.

-- [Juan Mayorga](https://twitter.com/juansmayorga) has an outstanding tutorial on "[Getting Global Fishing Watch Data from Google Big Query using R](http://jsmayorga.com/post/getting-global-fishing-watch-from-google-bigquery-using-r)".
-He also dives into some reasons why you might want to learn SQL and provides several examples.
-Highly recommended.
+- [Juan Mayorga](https://twitter.com/juansmayorga) has a super tutorial on "[Getting Global Fishing Watch Data from Google Big Query using R](http://jsmayorga.com/post/getting-global-fishing-watch-from-google-bigquery-using-r)".
+He also dives into some of the reasons why you might want to learn SQL (i.e. beyond just using the **dplyr** translation).
-- If you want a dedicated resource for learning SQL, then there are loads of online tutorials (e.g. [W3Schools](https://www.w3schools.com/sql/default.asp)) and courses (e.g. [Codecademy](https://www.codecademy.com/learn/learn-sql)).
+- If you want a dedicated resource for learning SQL, then again I'm going to stump for [Julia Evans'](https://twitter.com/b0rk) [*Become A Select Star*](https://wizardzines.com/zines/sql/).
+It's a great, concise introduction to the major concepts and a steal at only $12.
+- On the other end of the scale, the official BigQuery [documentation](https://cloud.google.com/bigquery/docs/) provides an exhaustive overview of the many functions and syntax for so-called standard SQL (including specialised operations on say, datetime and JSON objects).
+- There are also loads of online tutorials (e.g. [W3Schools](https://www.w3schools.com/sql/default.asp)) and courses (e.g. [Codecademy](https://www.codecademy.com/learn/learn-sql)) that you can check out.